 With so many people struggling to get coverage, what is the first step someone should take if their insurance company denies mental health treatment?

 The most critical message I would share with patients or their families is not to give up.
 They need to be aggressive in pushing for care.
 Among other things, they need to appeal any denial, and they should push for their providers to help them in this process.
 Some plans only require one appeal, while others provide for two.
-Under ERISA, insureds have a legal right to get a “full and fair” review and they have to complete the appeal process if they are going to retain the ability to sue, if the denial continues.
+Under ERISA, insured people have a legal right to get a “full and fair” review and they have to complete the appeal process if they are going to retain the ability to sue, if the denial continues.

 How does the appeal process work?